wp-plugins/wpfront-scroll-top/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Allows the visitor to easily scroll to top of the page.
+Allows the visitor to easily scroll back to the top of the page.

 == Description ==
-Allows the visitor to easily scroll to top of the page, with fully customizable options and image.
+Allows the visitor to easily scroll back to the top of the page, with fully customizable options and image.

 ### Features
 * Displays a button when user scrolls down the page.